simplenetes-io/podc/PODSPEC.md

             maxConn: 1024

             # Set to true to have the proxy connect using the PROXY-PROTOCOL
-            # Only relevant when using a clusterPort
+            # Only relevant when using a clusterPort so that the traffic is incoming via the cluster proxy mesh.
             # Default is false.
             sendProxy: true